-Kegel exercises can help you prevent or control urinary incontinence and other pelvic floor problems.
-Here's a step-by-step guide to doing Kegel exercises correctly.
+Kegel exercises can prevent or control urinary incontinence and other pelvic floor problems.
+Here's a step-by-step guide to doing Kegel exercises correctly.By Mayo Clinic Staff

 Kegel exercises strengthen the pelvic floor muscles, which support the uterus, bladder, small intestine and rectum.
-You can do Kegel exercises, also known as pelvic floor muscle training, discreetly just about anytime.
+You can do Kegel exercises, also known as pelvic floor muscle training, just about anytime.

 You might benefit from doing Kegel exercises if you:

-- Leak a few drops of urine while sneezing, laughing or coughing
+- Leak a few drops of urine while sneezing, laughing or coughing (stress incontinence)

-- Have a strong, sudden urge to urinate just before losing a large amount of urine (urinary incontinence)
+- Have a strong, sudden urge to urinate just before losing a large amount of urine (urinary urge incontinence)

 - Leak stool (fecal incontinence)

-Keep in mind that Kegel exercises are less helpful for women who have severe urine leakage when they sneeze, cough or laugh.
+Kegel exercises are less helpful for women who have severe urine leakage when they sneeze, cough or laugh.
 Also, Kegel exercises aren't helpful for women who unexpectedly leak small amounts of urine due to a full bladder (overflow incontinence).

 - Find the right muscles.
 To identify your pelvic floor muscles, stop urination in midstream.
 Once you've identified your pelvic floor muscles you can do the exercises in any position, although you might find it easiest to do them lying down at first.

 - Maintain your focus.
 For best results, focus on tightening only your pelvic floor muscles.
 Be careful not to flex the muscles in your abdomen, thighs or buttocks.
 Avoid holding your breath.
 Instead, breathe freely during the exercises.

-- Repeat 3 times a day.
-Aim for at least three sets of 10 repetitions a day.
+- Repeat three times a day.
+Aim for at least three sets of 10 to 15 repetitions a day.

 If you're having trouble doing Kegel exercises, don't be embarrassed to ask for help.
 Your doctor or other health care provider can give you important feedback so that you learn to isolate and exercise the correct muscles.